Full Setup Guide

 Button Settings:

-Decide where to display the quote button on the Product Page, or if you want to show it on Collection Page.
+Decide where to display the quote button on the Product Page, or if you want to show it on your Collection Page.

 We also give you full options to customize the button’s text, color, and styling.